dotnet/docs/CONTRIBUTING.md

 - snippets: illustrate a smaller concept or task.
 They compile but they are not intended to be complete applications.

-Code all lives in the [dotnet/samples](https://github.com/dotnet/samples) repositories and is organized as follows:
+Code all lives in the [dotnet/samples](https://github.com/dotnet/samples) repository and is organized as follows:

 - *core* contains .NET Core samples.